NewFind your real estate agent style: take the assessment

 Which Northampton County school district has the lowest property taxes?

-Among Northampton County districts we cover, Northampton Area carries the lowest typical total rate (about 1.32% of market value, roughly $5,918 per year on a $450,000 home) and Easton Area the highest (about 1.59%, roughly $7,145 per year).
+Among the districts we cover that tax homes in Northampton County and operate public schools, Northampton Area carries the lowest typical total rate: about 1.24% of market value, roughly $5,602 per year on a $450,000 home.
+Northern Lehigh (based in Lehigh County; the figure is its Northampton County rate) is the highest, at about 1.78%, roughly $7,989 per year.
 Rates also vary by municipality within a district, and the table above lists each one.

 Looking for a home in Northampton County?